dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ```{.c include=src/kernel-safety.c}
 ```

-That showed that a bitwise & with a const value was enough to convince the verifier that this was safe!
-Of course, this only really be easy if the const value as a hex mask with all bits activated, like `0xFF`
+That showed that a bitwise AND with a const value was enough to convince the verifier that this was safe!
+Of course, this only really be easy if the const value as a hex mask with all bits set, like `0xFF`

 In the Memcached source, we can see that `KEY_MAX_LENGTH` is `250`.
 This is close enough to 255 that a mask of `0xFF` would be able to mask: